First Study of the Nuclear Response to Fast Hadrons via Angular Correlations between Pions and Slow Protons in Electron-Nucleus Scattering: Introduction

 Despite extensive theoretical and phenomenological work on nucleon production in nuclear deep-inelastic scattering (DIS) \cite{E665:1994aiu,Degtyarenko:1997,BEBCWA59:1989ayi,CiofidegliAtti:2004pv,Palli:2009it,Larionov:2018igy,PhysRevD.100.073010,Chang:2022hkt,RoblesGajardo:2022efe}, no dedicated study has correlated the production of low-energy protons with the kinematics of leading hadrons, whose spectra are known to be modified by cold nuclear matter effects as observed by the HERMES~\cite{HERMES:2000ytc,HERMES:2003icw,Airapetian:2007vu,Airapetian:2009jy,Airapetian:2011jp} and CLAS~\cite{CLAS:2021jhm,CLAS:2022oux,CLAS:2012tlh,kbhz-h4jv} collaborations.
 The present work addresses this gap by employing pion-proton correlations over a wide azimuthal and rapidity range, thereby linking studies of current and nuclear fragmentation in DIS off deuterium and heavy nuclei.

-In this study, we examine electron–nucleus ($eA$) DIS events that contain a leading $\pi^{+}$ accompanied by a secondary proton, as illustrated in Fig.~\ref{fig:illustration}.
+In this study, we examine electron–nucleus ($eA$) DIS events that contain a leading $\pi^{+}$ (which retains most of the energy transferred to the struck quark) accompanied by a secondary proton, as illustrated in Fig.~\ref{fig:illustration}.
 Correlating these two hadrons provides new insight into how the nucleus responds to a fast quark or hadron and how the hadronization process is modified within the nucleus.
 Most of the observed protons come from fragmentation of the nuclear remnant.
-Because the proton’s rest energy is already present in the initial state, a smaller amount of energy from the hadronic cascade is necessary to knock a proton out of a nucleus than produce a secondary pion with the same momentum.
+Because the proton’s rest energy is already present in the initial state, a smaller amount of energy from the fast quark or its hadronic cascade is necessary to knock a proton out of a nucleus than produce a secondary pion with the same momentum.
 This allows the current measurement to probe lower energy scales of the hadronization process and transport properties of the nucleus than in existing dipion measurements~\cite{PhysRevC.111.035201}.

 Protons produced through nuclear fragmentation, historically referred to as “grey” protons, were investigated in earlier scattering experiments with both hadronic and leptonic beams \cite{E910:1999ozb,E665:1994aiu,Degtyarenko:1997}.
 Measurements of slow protons, together with model calculations, served to estimate the collision centrality, expressed as the mean number of projectile–nucleon interactions.
 Lepton measurements offer a cleaner test of intra-nuclear hadron-cascade models; in hadron collisions, multiple projectile–nucleon interactions complicate particle‐production mechanisms.
 Similar studies were carried out with neutrino DIS on nuclear targets~\cite{BEBCWA59:1989ayi}, although with much more limited precision.